AhmedMYassin/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Overview
-The project aims to develop an algorithm for a vehicle to be able to drive in a simulated track with maximum speed 50 mbh, maximum acceleration 10m/s^2 and maximum jerk 10m/s^3.
+The project aims to develop an algorithm for a vehicle to be able to drive in a simulated track with maximum speed `50 mbh`, maximum acceleration `10m/s^2` and maximum `jerk 10m/s^3`.
 The vehicle has to drive safely and avoid any kind of collision and going out of track.

 ## Project Steps